department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content-v0.6.md

 { If bank account is on file }

 This is the bank account information we have on file for you.
+This is where we'll send your payments.

 **Payment information**
 * **{ Checking/Savings } Account** { prefill if present }